apache/hudi/website/blog/2021-09-01-building-eb-level-data-lake-using-hudi-at-bytedance.md

 ---
-title: "Building an EB-level Data Lake Using Apache Hudi at ByteDance"
+title: "Building an ExaByte-level Data Lake Using Apache Hudi at ByteDance"
-excerpt: "Ziyue Guan from Bytedance shares the production experience of building an EB-level data lake using Apache Hudi and how it is used in the recommendation system at Bytedance."
+excerpt: "Ziyue Guan from Bytedance shares the production experience of building an ExaByte-level data lake using Apache Hudi and how it is used in the recommendation system at Bytedance."
 author: Ziyue Guan, translated to English by yihua
 category: blog
 ---

-Ziyue Guan from Bytedance shares the experience of building an EB-level data lake using Apache Hudi at Bytedance.
+Ziyue Guan from Bytedance shares the experience of building an ExaByte(EB)-level data lake using Apache Hudi at Bytedance.

 <!--truncate-->